fdxs-alt/fdxs-alt/README.md

 <h1 align="center">Hi 👋, I'm Kuba</h1>
 <h3 align="center">A fullstack developer from Poland</h3>

-- 🔭 I’m currently working on **Connector**
+- 🔭 I’m currently working on ... - **trying to find idea for an app**

-- 🌱 I’m currently learning WebRTC and cypress
+- 🌱 I’m currently learning Storybook and testing.

-- 🤝 I’m looking for help with **new app ideas, because i don't want to code another crud**

 - 👨‍💻 All of my projects are available at [https://jakubsukiennik.netlify.app/](https://jakubsukiennik.netlify.app/)